AlexanderMeisinger/HySEE-Preparation/README.md

 - `workflow/pypsa-earth:` contains the PyPSA-Earth branch used for this calculations.

 ## Installation and usage
 1. Open your terminal at a location where you want to install the repository HySEE including it's subworkflows PyPSA-Earth.
 Type the following in your terminal to download the packages and the dependencies (pypsa-earth) from GitHub.
-Note that the tag `--recursive-submodules` is needed to automatically clone also the pypsa-eur and pypsa-earth dependencies.
+Note that the tag `--recursive-submodules` is needed to automatically clone the pypsa-earth dependencies.

    ```bash
    git clone --recurse-submodules https://github.com/AlexanderMeisinger/HySEE-Preparation.git